ShubhamKar5055/Galaxy-Shooter/README.md

    - Press **Esc** to quit the game.
    - If you lose (Game Over), press **R** to restart the game.

-## Known Performance Issue: Sideways Movement Animation Lag

-On lower-end systems with lower FPS, the sideways movement animation may experience lag or stutter.
-This happens because the animation rendering is dependent on the frame rate, and when the FPS is too low, it can affect the smoothness of the animation.

 ## Created By

 This project was created by **Shubham Kar**.